bharathguntreddi3/SuperStore_Sales_Forecasting/README.md

 <p><a href="https://app.powerbi.com/links/3T9wF50axZ?ctid=63b5c61a-66d9-46b2-9b8d-10c275a4acac&pbi_source=linkShare">Click Here</a> to view the published interactive dashboard.</a></p>

 ### Features
-- **Identify KPIs:** Identifying the key performance indicators (KPIs) that are essential for understanding and optimizing the sales performance and growth of the supermarket.
+- **Identify KPIs:** Identify the key performance indicators (KPIs) that are essential for understanding and optimizing the sales performance and growth of the supermarket.
 - **Intuitive Design:** Design of an intuitive and visually appealing dashboard that allows users to easily grasp the essential sales metrics and trends.
 - **Interactive Visualization:** The dashboard includes interactive visualizations and filtering capabilities, enabling users to explore data at various levels of granularity, make comparisons, and gain a deeper understanding of sales trends.
 - **Strategic Decision-Making:** The end goal is to share valuable insights and actionable information that can drive strategic decision-making.
 These insights are aimed at helping the supermarket make informed choices to enhance growth, improve efficiency, and increase customer satisfaction.
 - **Recommendations:** Provide with recommendations based on data analysis and forecasting results with a 95% confidence interval.
-These recommendations are tailored to address specific areas of improvement and opportunities for optimizing sales performance and increase revenue.
+These recommendations are tailored to address specific areas of improvement and opportunities for optimizing sales performance and increasing revenue.

 ### Data Analysis
 - **Valuable Insights:** Through data analysis, we provide valuable insights to business entities regarding the effectiveness of their sales strategies.
 Use visualization and charts to present this information in a clear and comprehensible manner.